matthewhenry1/thread-batch/README.md

 ## Thread

-This script will output a fixed number of rows with n number of batches associated evenly distributed, e.g.:
+This script will output a fixed number of rows with `n` number of batches.

 ```import math